Annual Aggregate Turnover (AATO) Under GST in 2026

 Current Composition Scheme Limits

-In 2026, companies with an AATO of 1.5 crore rupees and below are eligible for the Composition Scheme.
+In 2026, companies with AATO of ₹15 Lakh and below are eligible for the GST composition scheme.
 This includes manufacturers, traders, and restaurant service providers.
-On the other hand, service providers other than restaurant services have a lower limit of 75 lakh rupees.
+For service providers other than restaurant services, the limit is ₹75 Lakh.

-The Composition Scheme permits taxes to be paid at a minor rate (1% for traders and manufacturers, 5% for restaurants) without the difficulty of input tax credit calculations and extensive invoicing requirements.
+The composition scheme allows for tax payment at a lower rate (1% for traders and manufacturers, 5% for restaurants) without the hassle of input tax credit calculations and extensive invoicing requirements.

-For a small retailer with an annual turnover of 80 lakh rupees, the Composition Scheme would cut the compliance burden down to a very large extent.
-Instead of keeping detailed records for every input and output, you just need to pay tax at 1% of your turnover and file returns quarterly instead of monthly.
+For a small retailer with an annual turnover of ₹80 lakh, the composition scheme significantly reduces the compliance burden.
+Instead of maintaining detailed records of every input and output, you simply need to pay 1% tax on your turnover and file quarterly returns instead of monthly.

-However, the scheme is also accompanied by certain limitations.
+However, this scheme also has some limitations.
 You are not allowed to make inter-state supplies, claim input tax credit, or sell goods through e-commerce platforms.
-Besides, you have to put up the sign "composition taxable person" on your business premises and on all your bills of supply.
+Additionally, you must affix a "Composition Taxable Person" sign at your place of business and on all your bills of supply.

 Calculating AATO: Practical Examples for Different Business Scenarios

-Let's go through a couple of real-life scenarios to better comprehend the AATO computation.
+Let's look at some real-life scenarios to better understand the AATO calculation.

 Example 1: Retail Business with Supplies of Different Natures